The Royal Navy of Sailing Ships

 (Click here to enlarge)

-The noon meal was served at the end of the Forenoon Watch, followed between 11 am and 12 noon by the always-welcome cry of Up spirits! or Splice the mainbrace signalling the distribution on deck by the Purser of grog, a tot from the Rum Tub, a small barrel inscribed with words of toast to the Sovereign.
+The noon meal was served at the end of the Forenoon Watch at 12 noon, followed between 1 hour later by the always-welcome cry of Up spirits! or Splice the mainbrace signalling the distribution on deck by the Purser of grog, a tot from the Rum Tub, a small barrel inscribed with words of toast to the Sovereign.

 The tot was 1/8 (70 mL) of an Imperial pint of Jamaica rum at 95.5 proof, neat for Senior Ratings (Petty Officers and above) and seamen over 20 y.o., diluted with two parts of water to make 3/8 of a pint for Junior Ratings.
 Sailors under 20 were not permitted a rum ration and were marked on the ship's books as "UA" (Under Age).Officers did not get a rum ration, but could have their own stocks of personally acquired wines and spirits.